hayaa123/LTUC-website-documentation/documents/block_types.md

 ![embedded links example](../images/blocks/embedded_links/embedded_links_example.PNG)

 ### notes :
-- to add more links you can click in the ( + ) sympole above or below the current link section.
+- to add more links you can click in the ( + ) symbol above or below the current link section.

 - also you can order them by the ( ^ ) and or the down arrow.